Clementha/mlx-whisper/README.md

 # mlx-whisper
 Use whisper model to process audio to do:
 - Task 1.
 Template - Hello, my name is Bes.
 This will take three recordings of "Hello, my name is Bes." and fine tune whisper to be able to transcribe Bes (by default it is Bez/Beth etc)
 - Task 2.
 Teach whisper tiny welsh!
+See [presentation slides](./presentation.pdf)

 ## Pre-requisities
 - Python 3.10